varias-io/standards/RFCs/RFC_2.md

 ## Motivation
 <!-- What is the current state of the world?
 Why is this change being proposed? -->
 There are several types of names beings used without a clear structure.
 Some even use the name to indicate if it is an enchancement, feature, bugfix, etc...
 This does not give an organised or professional impression.
-Cleaning this mess up would, in time, help enhance the education of our developers and keeps our codebase organised.
+Cleaning this up would, in time, help enhance the education of our developers and keeps our codebase organised.

 ## Design